By Maggie Stiefvater

 Life As We Knew It

-by meteor on a collision course with the moon it seems like no big deal.
+Life is pretty typical in suburbia Pennsylvania for 16-year old Miranda, and when she starts hearing rumors of a meteor on a collision course with the moon it seems like no big deal.
 But after the meteor hits and the moon's orbit is pushed closer to the Earth, nothing will be the same.
 Natural disasters strike across the globe, and Miranda and her family must begin to deal with a new "normal," as everything they used to take for granted disappears.
 Food and gas shortages, early arrivals of severe winters, riots, and deaths force everyone to take a close look at what it means to survive.

 --Sarah, P., Student